minecraft-linux/minecraft-linux.github.io/src/getting_started/index.md

 # Getting started

-The MCPE Launcher is an **unofficial** launcher for the Android version the Minecraft Bedrock Edition.
+The Unofficial *NIX Lancher for Minecraft is an **unofficial** launcher for the Android version the Minecraft Bedrock Edition.
 It uses uses fake JNI (Java Native Interface) to communicate with Minecraft.
-MCPE Launcher supports x86, x86_64 armhf, and arm64 versions of Minecraft on both Linux and MacOS
+Unofficial *NIX Lancher for Minecraft supports x86, x86_64 armhf, and arm64 versions of Minecraft on both Linux and MacOS

 # Installation

 ## Linux

-The MCPE Launcher can be installed in many ways, however the primary method of installation is with the Appimage
+The Unofficial *NIX Lancher for Minecraft can be installed in many ways, however the primary method of installation is with the Appimage

 ### AppImage